![]() |

 From Buddha's Bequeathed Teaching SutraBuddha lay between the Twin Sala trees and was about to enter Nirvana in the middle of the night.
 All was quiet, without any sound.
 Then he spoke on the essentials of the Dharma.
 "All of you monks should revere and honour the root of freedom [Buddha's great precepts].
 It is like a poor person obtaining a treasure.
 It is your great teacher.
 Those of you who uphold the pure precepts should not covet fields or buildings, or keep servants or raise animals; but stay far away from all kinds of agriculture and wealth.
 You should not cut down grass or trees, plow fields, or dig the earth either.
 Nor may you compound medicines, prophesize good and evil, observe the constellations, cast horoscopes by the waxing and waning of the moon, or compute astrological fortunes.
 You should not act as envoys for mighty ones in the world.
 Nor should you become involved with making connections with high-ranking people, being condescending towards the lowly.
 With an upright mind and proper mindfulness, do not conceal your faults to delude the multitudes, and know your limits.
 The precepts are the root of proper freedom.
 By relying on these precepts, you will give rise to all dhyana concentrations.
 So uphold the pure precept.
 If a person is able to uphold the pure precepts, he will as a result be able to have good dharmas.
 Wise people restrain the five sense organs [somewhat].
 Hasten to control the mind [gently] and not allow it to run loose.
 Monks, accept various kinds of food and drink as if you were taking medicine, and use them to cure hunger and thirst and to maintain the body.
 Receive peoples' offerings to put an end to distress, but do not seek to get too much and spoil their good hearts.
 During the day, with a vigorous mind, cultivate the Dharma and don't allow the opportunity to be lost.
 At night, chant Sutras to make yourself well informed [and acquainted with them].
 Always have a sense of shame.
 Those who have shame have good dharmas.
 Be [adamantly] self-contained.
 Guard your mouth and not give rise to evil speech.
 Patience is a virtue that the ascetic practices are unable to compare with.
 Always guard against getting a heart of anger.
 Anger may be excusable in lay people, and in people who do not cultivate the Way, but for people who have come to cultivate the Way, it is not.
 You have relinquished fine adornments and you carry the alms bowl to use in begging for your livelihood.
 Arrogance and pride are not appropriate even among lay people, how much the less for a person who has left the home-life and entered the Way.
 Thoughts of flattery are contradictory to the Way.
 So have a straightforward disposition of mind.
 Know that flattery is only deceit.
 People who have entered the Way should not flatter.
 So have an upright mind, and take a straightforward disposition as your basis.
 Know that people with many desires suffer much, whereas people who are free of seeking or longing, [should suffer less] trouble and have a peaceful [disposition], and can increase merit.
 One who reduces his desires can realise Nirvana.
 All of you, seek quiet happiness.
 All the gods revere people who dwell in quietude.
 All of you, be vigorous.
 All of you!
 Seeking for a Good and Wise Advisor, or for a wholesome benefactor, does not compare with mindfulness.
 So constantly collect the thoughts in your mind to gain concentration.
 If you attain concentration your mind will not be scattered.
 [True and solid] wisdom helps to to get free of great greed or attachment.
 So examine yourselves, and do not allow yourselves to have faults.
 In this way you can gain liberation within my Dharma [righteousness, proper way(s)].
 The one with wisdom rides in a secure boat for crossing over the ocean of birth, old age, sickness, and death [To Awakening in bliss etc.].
 Wisdom is also like a big bright lamp in the darkness of ignorance, a good medicine for those who are sick, and a sharp axe for cutting down afflictions.
 So increasingly benefit yourselves by learning, considering, and cultivating wisdom.
 By illuminating wisdom one has clear understanding.
 Bhikkhus, if you indulge in all sorts of idle discussions and frivolous debate, your mind will be scattered and you will not attain liberation.
 So quickly renounce scattered thoughts and idle discussions if you want to attain the happiness of still tranquility, All of you should always be single-minded.
 Practice the Teaching diligently whether you are in the mountains, in a desolate marsh, beneath a tree, or in a quiet dwelling - be mindful of the Dharma you have received and do not forget it.
 Always exert yourself and practice it vigorously.
 When about to die, you don't want to have spent your life in vain.
 I am like a good doctor who understands illnesses and prescribes medicines.
 Whether you take it or not is not the doctor's responsibility.
 Moreover I am like a virtuous guide who points out a good road.
 If he that hears it does not walk down that road, it is not the guide's fault.
 All of you - Do not harbour doubts and fail to clear them up."
 Venerable Aniruddha then said to Buddha, "If one wants to destroy suffering, the cause of suffering must be destroyed."
 Buddha wanted everyone in his assembly to be firm and secure, so he spoke again, "A meeting without a separation can never be.
 Meetings necessarily have separations so do not harbor grief.
 The Dharma for benefitting oneself and others is complete.
 The world is truly dangerous and unstable; it is not reliable.
 All of you should always single-mindedly and diligently seek the way out of all the moving and unmoving dharmas of the world, for they are all decaying, unfixed appearances.
 These are my very last instructions."
-Translation into Chinese by Master Kumarajiva (CE 400) ApplyAlthough the precepts above are designed for monks, some of the points may be greatly rewarding for us lay people too, for example:
+Translation into Chinese by Master Kumarajiva (CE 400) ApplyAlthough the precepts above are designed for monks, some of the points may be rewarding for a lay person if they suit him or her all right in the present and foreseeable future:

 Proficiency in these avenues can be trained.
 Sound methods and key points or principles exist.

 From the Discourse at Catuma: Catuma SuttaOnce Buddha was living in the Aamalaki forest in Catuma.
 During exchanges this was said to win him over: "Small plants die for want of water.
 The calf would be disturbed if not seeing its mother."
-The comparison of the plants and the calf with teaching-hungry monks made Buddha address the Bhikkhus: " Bhikkhus, four fears should be expected by one descending to water: Fear of, waves, crocodiles, whirl pools and alligators.
-Likewise, four fears should be expected by a person leaving the household to become a homeless monk: The fear of waves, fear of crocodiles, fear of whirlpools and fear of alligators.
+The comparison of the plants and the calf with teaching-hungry monks made Buddha address the Bhikkhus: "Bhikkhus, four fears should be expected by one descending to water: Fear of waves, crocodiles, whirlpools and alligators.
+Likewise, four fears should be expected by a person leaving the household to become a homeless monk: The fear of waves, fear of crocodiles, fear of whirlpools and fear of alligators.* *He speaks figuratively.
+In waters infested by sharks, stingrays and stinging jellyfish only, there is no need to fear crocodiles.
+In other words, where no crocodiles and alligators are around, fearing them is not very wise.
+The same goes for fear of minor waves too, especially if you swim well.
+Besides, mind to find your level or zone of comfortable accomplishments too.
 1. Fear of waves: Bhikkhus, you should go forward like this: you should bend your limbs and stretch you limbs.
 Some give up being homeless monks and become lay persons out of "fear for waves": through anger and aversion.
 2. Fear of crocodiles: The householder who became a homeless monk, thinks, "I ate what I liked, and not what I disliked, Partook what I liked and not what I disliked.
 Drank what I liked and not what I disliked - at timely hours and at untimely hours.
 Then he gives up the monk's life and becomes a layman out of fear for crocodiles: that is, from greed and for food.
 3. Fear for whirlpools: If mindfulness is not established and mental faculties are not protected, wishes and urges for sensual pleasures may reappear so strongly that he gives up the vagrant monk's life and becomes a layman out of fear for whirlpools - that is, for carnal pleasures.
 4. Fear for alligators: is a basic desire to mate.
 To monks, fear for alligators is a synonym for women.
 These are the four fears that should be expected by someone who goes forth as a homeless beggar-monk," said Buddha, and the gathered Bhikkhus (monks) delighted in the words of Buddha.
-Apply?Buddha speaks figuratively of obstacles to living as a homeless monk: anger and aversion; greed and the appetite; carnal pleasures; and sex desires.
-However, being a lay person is not so bad; one may still get Enlightened, says Buddha somewhere else, and that is not so bad, or what?
-Granted that not everyone is cut out to be a monk or nun and wander about in the forests, a lay follower could gently apply the essential teachings anyway, and to great benefit.
+Apply?Buddha speaks figuratively of obstacles to living as a homeless monk: they are anger and aversion; greed and the appetite; carnal pleasures; and sex desires.
+However,for a lay person it is not so strict; one may still get Enlightened, says Buddha somewhere, and that is not so bad, or what?
+Granted that not everyone is cut out to be a monk or nun and wander about in the forests, a lay follower could carefully apply the essential teachings anyway.

 From the Gulissani SuttaWhen Buddha was living in the bamboo grove in Rajagaha, his disciple Shariputra addressed the bhikkhus (monks), saying, "A Bhikkhu living with the community (sangha) should [in a proper way]: